jscad/csg.js/V2Brainstorm.md

   ##### implementation

-  much like properties, connectors can now be considered a special type of data that is simply added as a child of a shape/part, with some additional orientation information
+  much like properties, connectors can just be considered a special type of data that is simply added as a child of a shape/part, with some additional orientation information
     thus they get transformed like any item in the scene graph in a normal manner (local vs parent transforms etc)

+    ```javascript
+    const myPart = {
+      transform: [0, 0, 0, 0 , 1, 1, 1 ,0...] // transform relative to parent
+      properties: [
+        {
+          type:'connector',
+          name: 'somecoolstuff',
+          point: [0, 10, 10],// position relative to parent
+          axis: [0, 1, 0],
+          normal: [1, 0, 0],
+        }
+      ]
+    }
+    ```

 ### 2D shapes